 If the Board grants an authorisation in relation to a calendar year, there is no right of renewal of the authorisation for a subsequent year.
 An employer may make a new application for the same authorised person if required.
 Refer to the Board's policy for more information about repeat applications for authorisation.

 The Board will consider requests from an employer to vary an existing authorisation within the same calendar year, for example if an authorisation is granted for a single school term and the employer wishes to extend the authorisation for the remainder of the calendar year, the employer may apply to the Board to do so.
 There is no fee associated with this request.
-Any request for variation to an authorisation must be made in writing to the Board and be received by the Board prior to the expiry of the authorisation period.
+Any request for variation to an authorisation must be made through the completion of Authorisation Variation: Employer Notification Form, and be received by the Board prior to the expiry of the authorisation period.